JesusOfCarrots/Unity-2DPlayerMotor/README.md

 Asign everything correctly and you`ll be good to go :)

-**As im still working on this pice of code there will be updates/news so you might want to check this Github page from time to timne in order to be uptodate with your code. <br /> Fell free to use this code in your project (but giving credit is always nice).
+**As im still working on this pice of code there will be updates/news so you might want to check this Github page from time to time in order to be uptodate with your code. <br /> Fell free to use this code in your project (but giving credit is always nice).
 I hope you have fun with this PlayerController**